JohnnyHideki/MyList/README.md

+#Simple to-do list with REACT

+This repository contains scripts that will help you organize your day with a simple to-do list.

+It's great for understanding how to use React in a small, basic project.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.